releng-tool/releng-tool-docs/content/guides/packages/pkg-type-python.md

 Only the build and installation phases are used when processing the sources for a Python package (i.e. no configuration stage is invoked).
 The [`LIBFOO_PYTHON_SETUP_TYPE`](pkg-opt-python-setup-type) configuration dictates which build approach is performed for a package.
+If no setup type is provided, a PEP 517 build will be invoked.
 The installation stage for all Python packages uses the [`installer`][installer] module.
 When a Python package is processed, it will use the same Python interpreter used by releng-tool.